MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/use-EWS-APIs-to-extract-mailbox-content.md

 search.appverid:
 ms.collection:
 ms.custom:
-description: "In this article, you'll learn how to export site mailboxes using EWS APIs."
+description: "In this article, you'll learn how to export mailbox content using EWS APIs."
 ---

-# Use EWS APIs to extract site mailboxes
+# Use EWS APIs to extract mailbox content

 Exporting and importing of appointments, emails, contacts, tasks, and other mailbox items can be done by using the EWS Managed API or EWS in Exchange.